BU-ISCIII/BU-ISCIII/docs/Viralrecon-service.md

     $ bash lablog_viralrecon_results

-Access the newly created folder and execute the scripts in order.
+Then access the newly created folder and execute the scripts in order.
+This lablog (and the scripts inside the new folder) gathers all the files containing the results and statistics of the analyses carried out during the viralrecon pipeline.
+It creates folders corresponding to different processes (mapping, assembly, annotation) and symbolic links to the main files (mapping_illumina.xlsx, variants_long_table.xlsx, multiqc_report.html and pangolin and nextclade reports).
+Finally, the `excel_generator.py` script will convert the csv files to xlsx format.

 > [!WARNING]
 > If the researcher asked you to provide them with the **reads without host**, create a folder within `/RESULTS/*_entrega01/`, and copy these reads inside this folder, so that the researcher can find them easily.